 This Strawberry Pretzel Salad has mouthwatering layers of crushed pretzels and cheesecake topped with sliced strawberries in jello.
 It’s the perfect no-bake dessert you can make ahead of time for a party or holiday with friends and family.
 Plus video tutorial!

 Strawberry pretzel salad is a 3-layer dessert consisting of a strawberry jello topping, a cheesecake filling and a caramelized pretzel crust.
 It’s often called strawberry pretzel dessert or simply jello pretzel dessert.

 This treat originated in the 1960s in The Joys of Jell-o cookbook according to Farmers Almanac, and has become an iconic southern tradition ever since.
-The combination of the crunchy pretzels, creamy filling and tart berries is totally irresistible!!
+The combination of the crunchy pretzels, creamy filling and tart berries is totally irresistible!!!!

 While strawberry pretzel salad is a holiday staple for Memorial Day or Fourth of July, it’s perfect to make for barbecues, potlucks and parties year round.

-Watch our video tutorial to see how to make strawberry pretzel salad:
+Watch how to make strawberry pretzel salad:

-One thing is keep in mind is you definitely need fresh, ripe strawberries for this recipe to get the gorgeous red color on top.
+One thing is to keep in mind is you definitely need fresh, ripe strawberries for this recipe to get the gorgeous red color on top.